 Growing up Dad worked 6 days/week, went to college 2 nights/week for 12 years to get his college degree and studied on Sundays.
 Somehow, he was also very present in my life.
-He taught me how to do what it takes to provide for your family while still being present for the ones you love.
+He taught me how to do what it takes to provide for your family while still being present for the ones you love – a much needed lesson from my father.

 A few days before he died, while home in bed under hospice care, my dad was encouraging a friend to take his wife on the vacation they had talked about for years but not taken.
 He said: